DataDog/integrations-extras/fiddler/README.md

 ## Overview

-This check monitors AI model performance using [Fiddler][1] through the Datadog Agent.
-Fiddler monitors model drift and performance for AI models.
-The check pulls in metrics like accuracy, precision, recall etc. and also pulls in data drift metrics for the feature inputs and the prediction.
-These metrics are pushed to DataDog using this integration, so that you can visualize model performance on a DataDog dashboard.
+Fiddler AI monitors AI model performance by sending real-time alerts when model performance metrics drop and allowing customers to drill-down to understand where a model is failing.
+This integration includes metrics and an out-of-the-box dashboard that displays performance metrics such as accuracy, precision, recall and drift.

 ## Setup